vytasrgl/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 concept.
 If the argument to pick is a $ or _var, it will be evaluated and then pick will be tried on the result (but it won't recurse to try that again).

+If the argument is a JSON object it randomly picks a fact whose verb/object is a key-value pair.
+If the argument is a JSON array, it randomly picks a fact whose verb is the index and whose object is the value.
+The fact id returned can be used with ^field or you can use something like $result.object to get the specific object.

 ### `^reset`( what ? )
 What can be user or topic or factset.
 If what is user, the system drops all history and starts the user afresh from first meeting (launching a new conversation),